Zoesgithub/SinCAA/README.md

 * --pretrained_dir provides the directory containing the pretrained SinCAA model weights.

-* --save_dir defines the output path for saving the generated embeddings in NumPy format (.npy)
+* --save_path defines the output path for saving the generated embeddings.
+The file is a PyTorch serialized object saved with torch.save and can be loaded in Python using torch.load.

 ## 📂 Repository Structure
 The structure of the SinCAA repository is as follows: